devsia93/django-micro-blog/README.md

 # django-micro-blog
- This testing app on django framework.
+In this project, I will try to make my blog on the django framework.